Recognizing design excellence

 The entry fee to participate in the Station Style Design Awards competition is $1,475 (1 page) and additional pages are $1,240 each.

 The fee covers judging expenses and the production, printing and distribution of the magazine to more than 47,300 fire service leaders.* The fee applies to all entries.

 Void where prohibited by law.

-The awards will recognize superlative work in six categories:
+The awards will recognize superlative work in seven categories:

 - Career Stations - Facilities staffing full-time fire and emergency personnel.